Four Private Sector Companies Step In LNG Trade - UrduPoint

 The ease-of-doing business plan, introduced by the Pakistan Tehreek-i-Insaf (PTI) government, has started yielding the required results with stepping in of four private sector companies for carrying out regulated activities of Liquefied Natural Gas (LNG) across the country

-ISLAMABAD (UrduPoint / Pakistan Point News - 19th Jan, 2021 ) :The ease-of-doing business plan, introduced by the Pakistan Tehreek-i-Insaf (PTI) government, has started yielding the required results with stepping in of four private sector companies for carrying out regulated activities of Liquefied Natural Gas (LNG) across the country.
+ISLAMABAD, (UrduPoint / Pakistan Point News - 23rd Jan, 2021 ) :The ease-of-doing business plan, introduced by the Pakistan Tehreek-i-Insaf (PTI) government, has started yielding the required results with stepping in of four private sector companies for carrying out regulated activities of Liquefied Natural Gas (LNG) across the country.

 In a significant development, Oil and Gas Development Authority (OGRA) last week granted the first-ever marketing licences to two companies for undertaking regulated activities with regard to the sale of natural gas and LNG.
 Besides it issued two 'provisional licences' of supplying LNG through cryogenic bowzers to consumers especially where the regular gas transmission network does not exist.